opendr-eu/opendr/docs/reference/rosbridge.md

                         ros_hypothesis)
 ```

-Converts a ROS ObjectHypothesis into an OpenDR Category.
+Converts a ROS ObjectHypothesis message into an OpenDR Category.

 Parameters:

-- **message**: *ros_bridge.msg.Pose*
+- **message**: *ros_bridge.msg.ObjectHypothesis*
-  ROS pose to be converted into an OpenDR pose.
+  ROS ObjectHypothesis to be converted into an OpenDR Category.

 #### `ROSBridge.to_ros_face`